Academy Member Inducted 2005Map & Directions

 In addition to his extensive litigation, mediation and arbitration experience, Mr. Lingl has conducted numerous facilitations involving both large and small groups, leading to better communication and functioning within those groups.

-*During the Covid-19 outbreak, Mr. Lingl will conduct ODR mediations at a special mediation rate and time commitment of $350/hour, 3 hour minimum.
+During the Covid-19 outbreak, Mr. Lingl will conduct mediations online only.
 There is no drive time involved in ODR Matters.

 We do not charge a setup fee, nor do we charge for pre-mediation telephonic caucuses.